|DXP Products Product Selection DGF Products PXI Support Products Other Products|

-In this example the microDXP and hardware included in the Development Kit act as a general-purpose spectrometer, connected as a peripheral device under the control of a host computer or PDA.
+In this example the microDXP and hardware included in the Development Kit act as a general-purpose digital pulse-processor, connected as a peripheral device under the control of a host computer.
 No specialized data acquisition modes are required, thus no firmware development is necessary.

 XIA non-recurring engineering (NRE) required: None

 User development required: Enclosure design

 together constitute a digital pulse-processor that can be connected to virtually